-The elaborately irregular Greek coastline, one of the longest in the world, includes about 15,000 kilometers of shore.
+The Greek coastline which is elaborately irregular is one of the longest in the world and includes about 15,000 kilometers of the shore.
 No point on the mainland is farther than 100 kilometers from the water, and Greece includes more than 2,000 islands–of which about 170 are inhabited.
 Crete (Kriti), the largest of the islands, is the southernmost point of the nation where a significant amount of the Greek population resides.

-1. Mylopotamos river: Mylopotamos is a small stream in Rethymno Prefecture, in northern Crete.
+Mylopotamos is a small stream in Rethymno Prefecture, in northern Crete.
 It is a municipality in the Rethymno regional unit on the island of Crete.

-Nedas are small Ancient Greek Rivers of the western Peloponnese, forming the boundary between Ilia and Messenia Prefectures.
-It springs from the mountains framing the western basin of Megalopolis, runs west between Mountain Tetrazio and Kondovounia and flows into the Cyparissian Gulf between Cyparissia and Zacharo (Ilia)
+Nedas are small Ancient Greek Rivers of the Western Peloponnese, forming the boundary between Ilia and Messenia Prefectures.
+It springs from the mountains framing the western basin of Megalopolis, runs west between Mountain Tetrazio and Kondovounia, and flows into the Cyparissian Gulf between Kyparissia and Zacharo (Ilia).

 The Adriatic Sea